-Broadly, there are only two ways to avoid pre-owned assets tax on assets that you may have already transferred ownership away from you:
+Broadly, there are only 2 ways to avoid pre-owned assets tax on assets that you may have already transferred ownership away from you:

 Decision to unravel

-It may be after having weighed up the income tax charges for POAT versus full inheritance tax charges on death, that you decide it is more economical to keep paying POAT.
+It may be after weighing up the income tax charges for POAT versus full inheritance tax charges on death, that you decide it is more economical to keep paying POAT.
 We suggest you need advice in this regard.